dglazkov/polymath/README.md

 Every time you open a new terminal, activate the environment with `source env/bin/activate`.

-After checking out the repo and activating your environment install dependencies: `pip install -r requirements.txt`
+After checking out the repo and activating your environment install dependencies: `pip3 install -r requirements.txt`

-Every time you add a new dependency, update the dependency list with `pip freeze > requirements.txt`
+Every time you add a new dependency, update the dependency list with `pip3 freeze > requirements.txt`

 ## Commmunity